• As low as $198/Night

 The Space:

 This studio condo on the 4th floor of Caravelle Tower is your ideal beach hideaway.
-With an ocean view guests will appreciate this completely modernized unit with new paint, floor, counter tops and furnishings.
+With an ocean view guests will appreciate this completely refreshed unit with new paint, floor, counter tops and furnishings.
 This unit can sleep 3-adults with a king bed and a convertible appreciate seat, which is ideal for a family with 1-kid.

 Guest Access: